 Nothing says romance like setting your sails for the high-skies… take your sweetheart on a thousand-foot (or maybe less) tour of the famous landmarks in Seattle!
 See the Pier, the Space Needle and more from the high-sky!
 You’ll be Jello in each other’s arms from this sultry romantic date idea for Valentine’s!
 Visit http://www.seattlehelitours.com for more information and pricing, but plan to throw down a decent size sum for this option.

 4. High Tea at New Century Tea Gallery

-If you enjoy fresh tea, take your date to New Century Tea Gallery in the Chinatown International District.
-The shop is bursting with cool antiques, neat gifts and fun furniture.
-After admiring the goods, ask to sample some tea.
-It will be brewed fresh for you.
+If you enjoy fresh tea, take your date to High Tea at Cederberg Tea House or Queen Mary Tea.
+These shops are also bursting with cool antiques, neat gifts and fun furniture.
 Your host or hostess is sure to be full of conversation and teach you tea etiquette.
 This is a fun Valentine’s date idea and certainly one your girl or guy will remember forever!